Vitalflea/Castle/README.md

 You will need to include the directx 9 sdk.

-# p2c providers who have/are profited/profiting off of this cheat
+# p2c providers who are profiting and or have profited off of this cheat
 ShiningWare - Discord
 https://imgur.com/a/f6vta